lisetterz/sha-256/README.md

 # sha-256

-This API receives and input strings and validates it's format, if the string is valid it returns the sha256 from the string.
+This API receives and input strings and validates it's format, it returns a sha 256 hash for a given string if and only if said string consists of at least 8 characters, at least one number, and at least one special character.

 # Dependencies
 Go 1.20